At a Glance

 The honest answer depends heavily on what problem you're trying to solve.
 Flai is a voice-first AI built around one acute dealership pain point: missed inbound calls.
 Their pitch is built on a real statistic — 56% of dealership leads arrive after business hours, and 70% of buyers who hit voicemail call a competitor within 30 minutes.
 If your BDC is overwhelmed, understaffed on weekends, or hemorrhaging service appointments to voicemail, Flai is a credible solution to that specific problem.

 Swirl is a different product category.
-It's an all-in-one AI sales agent — covering website visitors, voice calls, and SMS — built to handle the full buyer journey from vehicle discovery through appointment booking, across 50+ languages, with browser autonomy that lets the AI navigate your website and configure vehicles on behalf of the buyer.
-The BYD Al-Futtaim deployment achieved 27% engagement rate and 5x conversion uplift in two weeks.
+It's an all-in-one AI sales agent delivering a Visual AI Experience (Multimodal) — voice, text, video, 3D, and Generative UI (the AI creates custom visual layouts in real time based on what each buyer asks) combined in one conversation.
+Browser Autonomy lets the AI navigate your website and configure vehicles on behalf of the buyer, without them needing to click or scroll themselves — covering website visitors, voice calls, and SMS across 50+ languages.
+The BYD Al-Futtaim deployment achieved 28% engagement rate, 13% conversion of engaged visitors, and 5x uplift in two weeks.
 Those results come from a platform designed to sell, not just to answer calls.

 Here's the honest comparison.